-Financial and Managerial Accounting (4 cr. hrs.)
+Financial & Managerial Accounting (4 cr. hrs.)

-Prerequisite(s): Operations and Project Management (MBA 731).
+Prerequisite(s): Marketing Management (MBA 721) or Strategy, Collaboration, & Communication (PUAD 745)

 Effective leadership in today's complex and highly regulated business environment demands more than a working knowledge of basic accounting practices.
 Managers must fully grasp sophisticated financial and managerial accounting concepts and be able to apply them with ease in handling day-to-day responsibilities.
 Managers must also be well versed in the intricacies of corporate governance and asset protection.
 In this course, students will develop a clear understanding of these critical functions and issues.
 Students will study the foundational aspects of financial accounting, including professional structure, the interrelationships of financial statements, and multiple forms of financial analysis.
 Additionally, the functional aspects of managerial accounting will be covered, including planning, decision making, and performance evaluation.